-I am a Registered Psychotherapist who works with individuals and couples experiencing a wide range of challenging experiences and situations including: depression, mood and anxiety issues including phobias and panic, obsessive thoughts and behaviors, personality disorders, the after-effects of trauma and PTSD, dissociative disorders, self-harming behaviors, unwanted substance, sex or gambling, relationship challenges including intimacy, sex and communication issues, general life stress and life transitions, job dissatisfaction, self-esteem, difficulty with anger, eating disorders, self-harming behaviors, chronic pain and health issues, and the process of loss and grief.
+I am a Registered Psychotherapist who works with individuals and couples experiencing a wide range of challenging experiences and situations including: depression, mood and anxiety issues including phobias and panic, obsessive thoughts and behaviors; personality disorders; the after-effects of trauma and PTSD; dissociative disorders; self-harming behaviors; unwanted substance, sex or gambling behaviors; relationship challenges including intimacy, sex and communication issues; general life stress and life transitions such as job dissatisfaction, self-esteem, difficulty with anger, eating disorders, chronic pain and health issues, and the process of loss and grief.

-I currently work in my psychotherapy practice in the West end of Toronto (Roncesvalles Village), and in the Cobourg and Port Hope area East of the city.
-I offer individual and couple therapy as well as clinical consultation to others in the community.
+I currently work in my psychotherapy practice with clients in Toronto, and in the Cobourg and Port Hope area East of the city.
+I offer individual and couple therapy as well as clinical consultation to other therapists in the community.

 I am a Registered Psychotherapist regulated by the College of Registered Psychotherapists of Ontario (CRPO).
 Since 2003 I have been a Clinical Member in good standing of the Ontario Society of Registered Psychotherapists.

 Therapy sessions are generally scheduled once a week or once every two weeks, and are usually 50 minutes long.
+The can be held online, on the phone, and when possible in person.
 The frequency and length of sessions is open for discussion and we can negotiate and renegotiate as your needs change and availability permits.
 At times, couple therapy may require longer sessions.
-Therapy via telephone or online is also possible for those who are unable to attend in person at either my Toronto or Cobourg/Port Hope office.
 As with many aspects of therapy, we will discuss, agree upon, and revisit many aspects of our work as therapy progresses and life changes unfold.

 My fees are negotiated and set in collaboration with each new and existing client.
 There are a limited number of spaces set aside at a reduced rate.
 I value open, honest conversations about peoples’ financial needs as situations may change while you are engaged in therapy.